Nemocas/AbstractAlgebra.jl/docs/src/ring.md

 rand(R::NCRing, v...)
 ```

-## Factorisation
+## Factorization

-For commutative rings supporting factorisation and irreducibility testing, the
+For commutative rings supporting factorization and irreducibility testing, the
 following optional functions may be implemented.

 ```julia